threefoldtecharchive/vdc-solutions-charts/charts/matic/README.md

 * BOR - 30303 TCP - from the chatflow
 * HEIMDALL - 26656 TCP - from the chatflow

-### Chatflow steps

-* Get the node name (At the end of the chatflow, this would be a publicly reachable link where the user would be able to view the status of his node - Status Page)
-* Enter your access code
-* Enter your eth_rpc_url for full node.
-If you don't, this would serve as the sentry node that you can use for the Validator

 ### Expected Results